Depression range finder

-The depression range finder (DRF) was a fire control device used to observe the target's range and bearing to calculate firing solutions when gun laying in coastal artillery.
+The depression range finder (DRF) was a fire control device used to determine the target's position by observing range and bearing and to calculate firing solutions when gun laying in coastal artillery.
 It was the main component of a vertical base rangefinding system.
 It was necessitated by the introduction of rifled artillery from the mid-19th century onwards, which had much greater ranges than the old smoothbore weapons and were consequently more difficult to aim accurately.
 The DRF was invented by Captain H.S.S.
 Watkin of the Royal Artillery in the 1870s and was adopted in 1881.
 It could provide both range and bearing information on a target.
 The device's inventor also developed a family of similar devices, among them the position finder, which used two telescopes as a horizontal base rangefinding system, around the same time; some of these were called electric position finders.
 Some position finders retained a depression range finding capability; some of these were called depression position finders.
 Watkin's family of devices were deployed in position finding cells, a type of fire control tower, often in configurations that allowed both horizontal base and vertical base rangefinding.
 Watkin's system included automatic electrical updating of range and bearing dials near the guns as the position finders were manipulated, and a system of remotely firing the guns electrically from the position finding cell.
 The improved system was trialled in 1885 and widely deployed in the 1890s.
 Functionally equivalent devices were developed for the United States Army Coast Artillery Corps and its predecessors, called depression position finders or azimuth instruments depending on function (vertical base or horizontal base), adopted in 1896 and deployed widely beginning in the early 1900s as the Endicott program of modern coastal defences was built.
 These devices were also used by both countries to control submarine (underwater) minefields.

 Operation

 A depression position finder measured the range to a distant target (such as a ship) by solving a right triangle in which the short side was the height of the instrument above mean low water; one angle was the constant right angle between the short side and the plane of the ocean, and the second angle was the depression angle from the horizontal of the instrument as it sighted down from a fire control tower or a base end station at the target.
 This was called the "vertical base" system of rangefinding.
-These calculations were built into the scales and gearing of the instrument as configured for its site, which also corrected for the curvature of the earth and for optical parallax, so the horizontal range to the target could be read from a dial on the DPF.
+These calculations were built into the scales and gearing of the instrument as configured for its site, which also corrected for the curvature of the Earth and for optical parallax, so the horizontal range to the target could be read from a dial on the DPF.